shritej07/Word-Counter/README.md

 # Word-Counter
-In this project, You can counts words and character
+In this project, You can counts words and character.
+Enjoy this project guys.
+Thank you.